Were you injured in an accident that wasn't your fault?

 Our network of expert solicitor firms have helped people collect damages for many major injuries and conditions.
 Injuries and medical conditions referred to as catastrophic or serious include lung cancer and paralysis.

 Find out more: Serious injury compensation claims

-Under a CFA, Isle of Anglesey injury claimants will also not have to pay any fees upfront.
+Isle of Anglesey injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Isle of Anglesey, Anglesey and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Isle of Anglesey, Anglesey and throughout the UK make a claim without any financial risk.